rest-nvim/rest.nvim/README.md

 ## Features

 - Easy to use
-- Friendly and organized request results window
+- Friendly, organized and featureful request results window
 - Fast runtime with statistics about your request
 - Set custom pre-request and post-request hooks to dynamically interact with the data
 - Easily set environment variables based on the response to re-use the data later
 - Tree-sitter based parsing and syntax highlighting for speed and perfect accuracy
 - Possibility of using dynamic/environment variables and Lua scripting in HTTP files
+- Save received cookies and load them automatically

 ## Install